fossabot/illvart/README.md

 Give a ⭐️ this repository if this project helped you!

 ## 📝 License
-Except as otherwise noted, the content licensed under the [MIT License](LICENSE), and code samples are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).
+Except as otherwise noted, the content licensed under the [MIT License](LICENSE),<br> and code samples are licensed under the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0).

 ---